mlweiss/top_coder_challenges/README.md

 ====================

-This is a repository for challenges that I am working on for the Top Coder library.
+This is a repository for challenges that I am working on at Top Coder.